-The Armstrong State University Herbarium (AASU) was founded in 1967 and is one of only ten active herbaria in the state of Georgia.
+The Georgia Southern University's Armstrong Campus Herbarium (AASU) was founded in 1967 and is one of only ten active herbaria in the state of Georgia.
 Our collection—which is predominantly regional with an emphasis on plants of coastal Georgia—includes more than 5000 specimens, representing over 1300 different species of flowering plants, gymnosperms, and ferns.
 The collection continues to expand as a result of ongoing fieldwork and is organized according to evolutionary relationships.

 Supporting Teaching and Research